Shady Side Academy: Boarding program and residential life

 Boarding at Shady Side Academy dates back to the school's relocation from the Shadyside neighborhood in the 1920s.
-The number of boarding students living on campus and the number of buildings serving as dormitories has fluctuated over the academy's history.
+The number of boarding students living on campus and the number of buildings serving as dormitories have fluctuated over the academy's history.
 Four buildings on the Senior School campus—Bayard House (1924), Croft House (1931), Ellsworth House (1922) (now Hunt Hall), and Morewood House (1922)—all served as residence halls at one point in the school's history.
 The names of Bayard, Morewood, and Ellsworth Houses reference three out of the four streets encircling the site of the academy's original campus, now the site of the Winchester Thurston School.
-At one time, nearly 200 students, both Senior and Middle School students, boarded full-time in a seven-day boarding program.
-In the 1960s, the academy transitioned to housing Senior School students in a five-day boarding program, one of six schools nationwide to offer such a program to its students.
+At one time, nearly 200 students, both Senior and Middle School, boarded full-time in a seven-day program.
+In the 1960s, the academy transitioned to housing Senior School students in a five-day boarding program, becoming one of six schools nationwide to offer such a program.
 Because students spend weekends at home, boarders almost always came from the three-state area of eastern Ohio, western Pennsylvania, and northern West Virginia.
 In the fall of 2014, the academy announced it would start offering a seven-day boarding option beginning in 2015, in addition to its current five-day boarding program.
 Shady Side's boarding program now hosts approximately fifty students every year in two residence halls—Croft House, the boys' dormitory, and Morewood House, the girls' dormitory.
 The academy also houses residential faculty representing almost every academic department, both in apartments in the dormitories and homes on the Senior and Middle School campuses.

 Extracurricular activities

 Student-run clubs at Shady Side exist as collaborations between students and a sponsoring faculty member.
-Numerous language clubs exist in collaboration with language programs offered by the World Languages Department, such as the German, Spanish, and French clubs, and for languages not taught at Shady Side, such as the Italian Club.
+Numerous language clubs exist in collaboration with language programs offered by the World Languages Department, including German, Spanish, and French clubs, as well as clubs for languages not taught at Shady Side, such as the Italian Club.
 Nationality clubs, such as the Jewish Student Union and Black Student Union, celebrate various global cultures and often present performances during the academy's annual GlobalFest week.
 There are also many established service and philanthropic clubs, such as Service Learning and Meals on Wheels.
 There are also religious clubs, activist clubs, academic competition teams, student government organizations, performance groups, departmental programs such as the peer-tutoring Scribe Office for writing, and publications.